adamkicklighter/AI_Image_Detection/README.md

 AI diffusion models will leave artifactual noise undetectable to the human eye but detectable to machine learning algoritms, enabling detection from authentic images.

+## Findings

+Both "White Box" models and "Black Box" models are able to distinguish authentic photographs from AI images.
+However, these approaches fail to generalize well to either authentic photographs or AI generated photographs that are out of the distribution of the training data.

 ## Dataset

 The description below and the CIFAKE image dataset are sourced from and available in the repository here: https://github.com/2spi/ai-v-real